 For the enjoyment of all visitors, TSM requests mobile phones/pagers are turned off during a performance and ask that you refrain from talking through a performance.

 Smoking is not permitted anywhere within TSM including the external courtyard.

 Food and drink may not be taken into any of the Museum spaces unless they are purchased or served as part of a specific event and consumed in designated spaces.

 Strobe lighting, smoke effects and raised sound levels are sometimes used in exhibitions and events, TSM will display signage to this effect clearly at the entrance to the event.
 If you have any particular concerns please talk to ticket office staff prior to the event.

 TSM aims to provide a safe, welcoming environment for all of our visitors.
 We recommend you keep all personal belongings with you at all times.
 In the absence of any negligence or breach of duty by TSM or its staff you will be responsible for any loss, theft or damage to your belongings.

 Nothing in these terms and conditions excludes or limits the liability of TSM for death or personal injury caused by TSM’s own negligence or fraudulent misrepresentation.

 From time to time TSM will film/record activities and events in the Museum for security, broadcast or promotional reasons, without payment.
 Visitors likely to be affected by this will be offered the opportunity to opt out.
-Our policy around children and vulnerable people requires us to seek their express consent before they are included in any filming.
+Our policy around children and vulnerable people requires us to seek express consent from their responsible adult before they are included in any filming.

 Visitor feedback and complaints relating to ticket sales